-This mountain ranch is a diversified landholding offering hunting, fishing, a livestock operation, and modern, quality housing.
-It includes over two thousand acres of owned lands plus virtually exclusive access to adjoining national forest lands.
+This mountain ranch is a diversified landholding offering hunting, fishing, livestock operation, and modern, quality housing.
+It includes thousands of acres of owned lands, plus virtually exclusive access to adjoining national forest lands.
 The wildlife is one of its outstanding assets.
-Year-round, there are good numbers of elk, mule deer, whitetail deer, black bear, wild turkey, and mountain lion.
-The rainbow and brook trout fishing is notably good, and could be even better, in miles of year-round streams and ponds.
+Year-round, there are good numbers of elk, mule deer, whitetail deer, black bear, wild turkey and mountain lion.
+The rainbow and brook trout fishing is notably good and could be even better in miles of year-round streams and a pond.
 The cattle operation is currently leased to a neighbor.
 The views are of the ranch’s timbered mountains and the adjoining Big Belt Mountain range.
-Access is year-round on a good, paved highway, 100 miles from Montana’s largest airport and 30 minutes from a local town offering basic services including restaurants, banks, motels, and shopping.
+Access is year-round on a good, paved highway, two hours from Montana’s largest airport and 30 minutes from a local town offering basic services including restaurants, banks, motels, and shopping.

 Just the Facts